TheSherlockHomie/100DaysOfCode-log/readme.md

 **Thoughts**

 -   Lecture 7 was so long (2 hours), absolutely exhausted me.
 But on the up side, now I know about semaphores and monitors!

+---

+### Day 78: July 12, 2020, Sunday

+**Today's Progress**:

+-   Coded up quick sort myself
+-   Finally realised a use case for having multiple projects in one single solution in Visual Studio.
+Makes so much sense!
+-   Couldn't find lecture 8 of SP20 of CS162, so to compensate, watched lectures 3 (from I/O onwards), 4 (I/O, Sockets and Networking) and 5 (Networking continued only)

+**What I learned:**

+-   (recalled) random number geration in C++ with random device, random engine and uniform distribution
+-   F10 for running code line-by-line while debugging in VS
+-   UNIX I/O concepts (byte oriented, single interface for all devices, buffering)
+-   How C's file API works
+-   Client-server models (using sockets)

+**Thoughts**

+-   It is annoying when I can't find lectures of SP20, although lectures SP15 are fine (I just like to watch the latest version, if only I could have studied this in person, Prof Kubi seems so great)